retostauffer/Rmosmix/README.md

   locations
 * Returns convenient time series objects
 * Write (subsetted) data sets to local ASCII files

+Allows to download _MOSMIX-L_ (4x daily, 115 parameters, up to 240 hours ahead)
+and _MOSMIX-S_ (24x daily, 40 parameters, up to 240 hours ahead).

 For the decoding of the data sets this package depends on the [XML](https://cran.r-project.org/package=XML) package.